signum-network/phoenix/lib/packages/util/README.md

 # @signumjs/util

-Useful utilities and tools for building Burstcoin applications
+Useful utilities and tools for building Signum blockchain applications

 ## Installation

-`@signumjs/http` can be used with NodeJS or Web.
+`@signumjs/util` can be used with NodeJS or Web.
 Two formats are available

 ### Using with NodeJS and/or modern web frameworks